 Keyboard and Touchpad.Reviewers expect even a budget laptop to have a keyboard that's comfortable and lively and a touchpad that's responsive and large enough to use easily.
 Manufacturers often find a way to wedge a full-size keyboard into a small laptop, and for the most part reviewers are satisfied with the keyboards on the budget models we researched.

 Lenovo generally has a reputation for making laptops with very good keyboards, and its ThinkPad 13 is a prime example, according to a reviewer from Computer Shopper.
 It even has a pointing stick for those who don't want to use the touchpad to control the cursor.
-The company seems to have missed the mark with the Flex 11's keyboard, however; a Laptop Mag reviewer suggests its keys are too shallow and have a slippery feel.
-The budget-basic HP Stream 14's keyboard is pretty mediocre, as well, according to a CNET expert, and it's touchpad won't earn raves either.
+The company seems to have missed the mark with the keyboard on the Flex 11, however; a Laptop Mag reviewer suggests its keys are too shallow and slippery.
+The budget-basic keyboard on the HP Stream 14 is pretty mediocre, as well, according to a CNET expert, and its touchpad doesn't earn raves either.

 Some users also favor backlit keyboards, which are helpful when working in the dark, but these are still rare among budget laptops and often come at an added cost.
 The Asus Flip C302CA, which comes standard with a full-size illuminated keyboard, is an exception.

-Portability.Laptop manufacturers have gone to great lengths to make their machines thinner and lighter, regardless of size, and that design aesthetic applies to budget laptops, as well.
-The 12.3-inch Samsung Chromebook Plus weighs only 2.38 pounds and is only .51-inches thick.
-Experts praise its slim profile, and at the same time point out that its aluminum frame gives it a more substantial, high-quality feel.
-Even among the bulkier or plastic-framed models on our pick list, none weighs more than 3.5 pounds.
+Portability.Laptop manufacturers have gone to great lengths to make their machines thinner and lighter, regardless of size.
+The 12.3-inch Samsung Chromebook Plus weighs only 2.38 pounds and is only about half an inch thick.
+Experts praise its slim profile, and at the same time point out that an aluminum frame gives it a more substantial, high-quality feel.
+Even among the bulkier or plastic-framed models among our top picks, none weighs more than 3.5 pounds.
 Expect much more heft from the Dell Inspiron 15 5000, however.
-With a sizeable hard drive and a DVD tray built-in, this laptop tips the scales at 5.2 pounds and is nearly an inch thick.
+With a sizable hard drive and a DVD tray built-in, this laptop tips the scales at 5.2 pounds and is nearly an inch thick.

-At PC Mag, the ThinkPad 13 model they tested, which was powered by an Intel Core i3-7100 processor, proved to be an all-day machine; it's battery held out for more than 12 hours, and one would expect even greater battery life with the less-powerful base model we list here.
+At PC Mag, the ThinkPad 13 model they tested, which was powered by an Intel Core i3-7100 processor, proved to be an all-day machine; its battery held out for more than 12 hours, and one would expect even greater battery life with the less-powerful base model we list here.
 The Acer Chromebook R13 topped even that lofty mark with a battery that lasted 13 hours in a CNET test.
-Despite base specs that are fairly similar to the Acer R13's, the Lenovo Flex 11 only managed about 8 hours in Laptop Mag's tests.
-This placed the Flex 11 below average as compared to other models, including Dell's Chromebook 3189.
-According to Laptop Mag's tests of the Dell 3189, users can expect that laptop to deliver about 9 hours of battery life.
+Despite base specs that are fairly similar to those on the Acer R13, the Lenovo Flex 11 managed only about eight hours in Laptop Mag's tests.
+This places the Flex 11 below average compared with other models, including Dell's Chromebook 3189.
+According to Laptop Mag's tests, users can expect the Dell Chromebook to deliver about nine hours of battery life.

-A final note to those considering the other Dell laptop we mention, the Inspiron 15 5000: Laptop Mag tests suggest users should always have a charger on hand with this machine.
-The battery on the version they reviewed, lasted a mere 4 hours and 30 minutes.
+A final note to those considering the other Dell laptop we mentioned, the Inspiron 15 5000: Laptop Mag tests suggest that users should always have a charger on hand with this machine.
+The battery on the version they reviewed lasted a mere 4 hours and 30 minutes.